RomainMazB/oc-docs-fr/console-commands.md

 php artisan october:mirror public
 ```

->**Note:** By default the symlinks created will be absolute symlinks, to create them as relative symlinks instead include the `--relative` option:
+> **Remarque** : By default the symlinks created will be absolute symlinks, to create them as relative symlinks instead include the `--relative` option:

 ```bash
 php artisan october:mirror public --relative